microsoft/vscode-docs/docs/terminal/shell-integration.md

 # Terminal Shell Integration

 Visual Studio Code has the ability to integrate with common shells, allowing the terminal to understand more about what's actually happening inside the shell.
-This additional information enables some [compelling features](#_features) such as working directory detection and command detection, decorations and navigation.
+This additional information enables some useful [features](#features) such as working directory and command detection, status decorations, and navigation.

 Supported shells: